Renato Procianoy: Awards and recognition

 He is an elected member of the Academia Brasileira de Pediatria and has played key roles in advisory committees of the Brazilian Society of Pediatrics.

 Societal impact

 Procianoy’s contributions to neonatology have had a measurable impact on healthcare outcomes in Brazil.
 His research on neonatal sepsis diagnostics and management has informed national health protocols, and his advocacy for evidence-based neonatal nutrition has improved the care of premature and low birth weight infants.

 As a professor and mentor, he has trained generations of pediatricians, neonatologists, and clinical researchers.
-His leadership at the Jornal de Pediatria, one of the most respected pediatric journals in Latin America, has helped disseminate high-quality pediatric research throughout the Portuguese- and Spanish-speaking world.
+His role in the leadership of the Jornal de Pediatria, a pediatric journal based in Latin America, has contributed to the dissemination of pediatric research throughout the Portuguese- and Spanish-speaking world.